laderast/magic-of-markdown/magic-of-markdown.md

 ## Introduction

+- What is Markdown?
+    - Simple Intro
 - Pandoc
-- GitHub Pages
-    - Jekyll
 - Rmarkdown
     - PDFs
     - Interactive Slides
+- GitHub Pages
-- Document Management
+    - Jekyll

 ## What is Markdown?